Slivo-fr/TranqRotate/README.md

 - Optional automatic backup call when incapacitated
 - Optional automatic timed backup call
 - Prints to chat name and reason of a tranq fail (miss or resist)
+- Show an indicator on hunters that does not use the addon

 ## Usage